 Jardim das Virtudes

-What I absolutely love about this garden is that as it was built in terraces down the slope, from pretty much any spot you get a fabulous view towards Ribeira, the Douro river and Gaia.
+What I absolutely love about this park and garden in Porto is that as it was built in terraces down the slope, from pretty much any spot you get a fabulous view towards Ribeira, the Douro river and Gaia.

-This unpretentious garden in Porto, very well located at the city centre, is a premium spot to make picnics (I have down a few myself).
-Moreover, it is 10min walking distance from Taberna de Santo António (an easy going tavern) and the romantic Árvores restaurante.
+This unpretentious garden in Porto, well located at the city centre, is a premium spot to make picnics (I have done a few myself).
+Moreover, it is just 10 minutes walking distance from Taberna de Santo António (an easy going tavern) and the romantic Árvore restaurante.

-Therefore, Jardim das Virtudes is definitely one of the top gardens in Porto in terms of scenery and convenience.
+Therefore, Jardim das Virtudes is definitely one of the best parks and gardens in Porto in terms of scenery and convenience.

 Botanic garden of Porto

-Even though the botanic garden is expectably one of the top gardens in Porto, it is not very popular among the locals.
-My theory is that this happens because this garden is not at the city centre and it is not easy to park close by.
+Even though the botanic garden is expectably one of the top gardens in Porto, it is not very popular among the locals, probably because it is not at the city centre and it is not easy to park close by.
 Still, this is definitely one of my favourite parks and gardens in Porto.

 Tickets to the Botanic garden of Porto: Free entrance.